-(1) For fiscal 2023, one-half of each NEO's annual cash incentive payment was determined by comparing the Company's consolidated Adjusted EBITDA to its target consolidated Adjusted EBITDA for the fiscal year.
-In order for the NEOs to earn any amount under this metric, the Company's Adjusted EBITDA must have been at least 80% of target Adjusted EBITDA, with such performance level resulting in a payout of 50% of the target amount of the portion of the cash incentive tied to Adjusted EBITDA.
-The maximum amount that could be earned by the NEOs based on Adjusted EBITDA must have been at least 80% of target Adjusted EBITDA, which would be paid only if Adjusted EBITDA met or exceeded 115% of target Adjusted EBITDA.
+(1) For fiscal 2024, one-half of each NEO's annual cash incentive payment was determined by comparing the Company's consolidated Adjusted EBITDA to its target consolidated Adjusted EBITDA for the fiscal year.
+In order for the NEOs to earn any amount under this metric, the Company's Adjusted EBITDA must have been at least 80% of target Adjusted EBITDA, with such performance level resulting in a payout of 50% of the target amount of the portion of the cash incentive tied to Adjusted EBITDA metric that the portion of the cash incentive tied to Adjusted EBITDA, which would be paid only if Adjusted EBITDA met or exceeded 115% of target Adjusted EBITDA.
 The remainder of each NEO's annual cash incentive payment was determined based on the level of achievement of one or more individual or Company goals, with respect to which the degree of achievement was assessed by the Compensation